rolazar/level-1-course-content/week-6/day-3/Lb-class-materials/day-3-assignment.md

 ## Objective

-Demonstrate understanding and application of callback functions, array methods (`map`, `filter`, `forEach`), and the distinction between reference and primitive types in JavaScript.
+Demonstrate understanding and application of callback functions and array methods (`map`, `filter`, `forEach`) in JavaScript.

 ## Instructions

-This assignment involves practical tasks that require the use of callback functions with array methods, along with exercises to differentiate between reference and primitive types.
+This assignment involves practical tasks that require the use of callback functions with array methods.

 ### Part 1: Setting up the Project

 - **Create a New Repository on GitHub**:
   - Create a new repository named `CallbackArrayMethods`.
   - Clone the repository to your local machine.